Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

-- Things like speaker performance, voice coil inductance, speaker crossovers, and more have a much more significant impact on the sound quality of a system – hundreds of times larger, in fact.
+- Things like speaker performance, voice coil inductance, speaker crossovers, and others have a much more significant impact on sound quality – hundreds of times larger, in fact.

 - Speaker wires are made up of a bundle of thin conductors that touch each other which keeps capacitance and inductance to a level so small it’s negligible for audio.
-Other types of cable (like individually insulated conductors) can have an impact on sound – but they’re not speaker wire.
+Other types of cables (like individually insulated conductors) can impact sound – but they’re not speaker wire.

-- While it’s true that blind listening tests have been done to try and “prove” that special audio wires or cables sound better to people, they’re never able to prove it.
-In fact, the tests are almost always badly flawed and have no hard scientific audio test data to back them up.
-To make matters worse, the placebo effect has an impact on the test along with people have different levels of hearing.
+- While it’s true that blind listening tests have been done to try and prove that special audio wires or cables sound better to people, they’re never able to prove it.
+The tests are almost always severely flawed and have no hard scientific audio test data to back them up.
+To make matters worse, the placebo effect has an impact on the test along with the people in it having different levels of hearing.

 Speaker wire electrical resistance, capacitance, and inductance explained

 A diagram showing a model of how you can think of speaker wire or other conductors.
 The wire has a very small amount of resistance, inductance, and capacitance.
 However, it’s so insignificant it can be difficult to measure it with even very expensive and accurate test instruments.

-You can think of speaker wire – much like other electrical conductors, as being made up of a resistor, an inductor, and a capacitor, as nearly all conductors have at least a tiny bit of each.
+You can think of speaker wire, like other electrical wires, as being made up of a resistor, an inductor, and a capacitor, as nearly all conductors have at least a tiny bit of each.
 Resistors oppose the flow of electrical current and cause some voltage to be lost.

-You might be thinking, “If speaker wire has some inductance and capacitance, wouldn’t that hurt the sound?”
+You might think, “If speaker wire has some inductance and capacitance, wouldn’t that hurt the sound? ”

 The answer, in this case, is no.

 That’s because unlike speaker crossovers where we use large values of capacitors and inductors to filter out or block certain sound ranges to speakers, speaker wire has an incredibly tiny amount.
-Not enough to have any real effect in most cases.
+Certainly not enough to have any real effect in most cases.

 For example, we could use a capacitor in line with a tweeter to block distorting & damaging bass from reaching it.
-That’s possible because the impedance (or resistance to electrical current flow) decreases with the frequency, meaning that lower frequencies get reduced a lot and effectively filtered out.
+That’s possible because the capacitor’s impedance (or resistance to current flow) decreases with the frequency, meaning that lower frequencies are reduced and effectively filtered out.

 Even basic speaker wire is good!

 Likewise, if the inductance were high enough to matter it could affect sound quality too.
 As I mentioned before, however, speaker wire has very low values of each.
-Ordinary lamp power wire (extremely similar to 18AWG or 16AWG wire) has only about 10-20pFarad capacitance per foot, give less than 1% loss in the audible range for a 50 foot length.
+Ordinary lamp power wire (very similar to 18AWG or 16AWG wire) has only about 10-20pFarad capacitance per foot, giving it less than 1% loss in the audible range for a 50 foot length.